jacquesbh/memex-mcp/USAGE.md

 ### 3. (Optional) Configure Custom Knowledge Base

-By default, the server uses the `knowledge-base/` directory.
+By default, the server uses `~/.memex/knowledge-base`.
 You can change this:

 ```bash
 # Absolute path